Skip to content

 4. Insufficient bearing capacity — paving instead of asphalt without adequate sub-base collapses under a fully loaded garbage truck.

-5. Wrong design case – a hammerhead designed only for 2-axle garbage trucks fails the aerial ladder turning circle of about 20 m.
+5. Wrong design case — a turning area designed only for 2-axle garbage trucks fails the aerial ladder turning circle of about 20 m.
 Always design for the geometrically most demanding vehicle.

 Verifying Your Turning Bay With PathSweeper